OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 # Deep Dive into Office Word Add-ins (using 1.2 and 1.3 Requirement Sets)
-In this lab you will get hands-on experience developing an Office Word Add-in, using the 1.3 requirement set of the Word JavaScript API.
+In this lab, you will get hands-on experience developing a Word add-in by using the 1.3 requirement set of the Word JavaScript API.

 **Prerequisites:**
 1. You must have Visual Studio 2015 & Update 1 installed.
-2. You must have Office 2016 Preview installed which you can obtain from here: https://products.office.com/en-us/office-2016-preview.
+2. You must have Office 2016 Preview installed, which you can obtain here: https://products.office.com/en-us/office-2016-preview.
 Make sure you are using the January Fork release (6741).
 3. This lab requires you to use multiple starter files or an entire starter project from the GitHub location.
-You can either download the whole repo as a zip or clone the repo https://github.com/OfficeDev/TrainingContent.git for those familiar with git.
+You can either download the whole repo as a zip or clone the repo https://github.com/OfficeDev/TrainingContent.git, for those familiar with git.

 ## Exercise 1: Creating the Statement of Work Wizard Add-in Project and Hello World!
-*In this exercise you will create a new Office Add-in project in Visual Studio so that you can begin to write, test and debug an Office Word Add-in.
+*In this exercise, you will create a new Office Add-in project in Visual Studio so that you can begin to write, test and debug a Word Add-in.
 The user interface of the Office Add-in you will create in this lab will not be very complicated as it will just contain HTML buttons and JavaScript command handlers.
 You will also code your first  "Hello World!" sample!*

 1. Launch Visual Studio 2015 as an administrator.
-2. From the **File** menu select the **New Project** command.
+2. From the **File** menu, select the **New Project** command.
 When the **New Project** dialog appears, select the **Office Add-in** project template from the **Office/SharePoint** template folder as shown below.
 Name the new project **StatementOfWork** and click **OK** to create the new project.

 	![](Images/Fig01.png)

 3. When you create a new Office Add-in project, Visual Studio prompts you with the **Choose the Add-in type** page of the **Create Office Add-in** dialog.
 This is the point where you select the type of Office Add-in you want to create.
-Leave the default setting with the radio button titled **Task pane** and select **Next** to continue.
+Leave the default setting with the radio button titled **Task pane** selected, and select **Next** to continue.

 	![](Images/Fig02.png)

-4. On the **Choose the host applications** page of the **Create Office Add-in** dialog, uncheck all the Office applications except for **Word** and then click **Finish** to create the new Visual Studio solution.
+4. On the **Choose the host applications** page of the **Create Office Add-in** dialog, uncheck all the Office applications except for **Word**, and then click **Finish** to create the new Visual Studio solution.

 	![](Images/Fig03.png)

-5. Take a look at the structure of the new Visual Studio solution once it has been created.
+5. Take a look at the structure of the new Visual Studio solution after it has been created.
 At a high-level, the new solution has been created using two Visual Studio projects named **StatementOfWork** and **StatementOfWorkWeb**.
-You should also observe that the top project contains a top-level manifest for the Add-in named **StatementOfWorkManifest** which contains a single file named **StatementOfWork.xml**.
+You should also observe that the top project contains a top-level manifest for the add-in named **StatementOfWorkManifest**, which contains a single file named **StatementOfWork.xml**.

 	![](Images/Fig04.png)